 - Components in blue are plugins.
 Plugins are light-weight modules that enable Fledge to be extended.
 There are a variety of types of plugins: south-facing, north-facing, storage engine, filters, event rules and event delivery mechanisms.
-Plugins can be written in python (for fast development) or C++ (for high performance). - Components in green are microservices.
+Plugins can be written in python (for fast development) or C++ (for high performance). - Components with a blue line at the top of the box are microservices.
 They can co-exist in the same operating environment or they can be distributed across multiple environments.

-3.1 Fledge Core
+4.1 Fledge Core